 Then define the function $f'$ as

 Let $j_3=j_0$, then $\|f'\|_\infty = \|f_{j_0}\|_\infty$ holds.
-Furthermore, since $j_0$ only depends on $d,\alpha$ and $P_j,\forall j$ has bounded $\ell^\infty$ norm, we also have $\|f_{j_0}\|_\infty \lesssim \|f\|_\infty$.
+Furthermore, since $j_0$ only depends on $d,\alpha$ and $P_j,\forall j$ has bounded $ L_\infty$ norm, we also have $\|f_{j_0}\|_\infty \lesssim \|f\|_\infty$.
 Thus, the upper bound (\ref{eq:align 2}) is satisfied.
-Furthermore, since for arbitrary $X_i\in\cup_{j=j_0}^{\eta(n)}\tilde{\N}_j$ there is no boundary effect, equation (\ref{eq:align 1}) also holds.
+Furthermore, since for arbitrary $X_i\in\cup_{j=j_0}^{\eta(n)}\tilde{\N}_j$, there is no boundary effect, equation (\ref{eq:align 1}) also holds.

-\paragraph{Connecting operator norms} Assertions (\ref{eq:align 1}) and (\ref{eq:align 2}) align a function defined on the finite grid $\tilde\X_n$ with an appropriate one defined on the infinite grid $\mathbb{Z}^d$.
-The polynomial interpolation operator $P$ has a localization property in the sense that the value of $P(f)(x)$ is only affected by $f(x')$ for a limited number of $x'$ that are close to $x$.
-Build on this idea, by introducing a surrogate function defined on $\mathbb{Z}^d$, we can derive a sharp bound for the operator norms that are suitable to study with Fourier analysis.
-We provide the details below.
+\paragraph{Connecting operator norms} Assertions (\ref{eq:align 1}) and (\ref{eq:align 2}) align a function defined on the finite grid $\tilde\X_n$ with an appropriate function defined on the infinite grid $\mathbb{Z}^d$.
+The polynomial interpolation operator $P$ possesses a localization property in the sense that the value of $P(f)(x)$ depends only on $f(x')$ for a limited number of points $x'$ that are near $x$.
+Building on this idea, by introducing a surrogate function on $\mathbb{Z}^d$, we can derive sharp bounds for the operator norms, which are suitable analysis with Fourier methods.
+Details are provided below.

-For $j_3$ and $f'\in\ell^1(\mathbb{Z}^d)$ satisfying (\ref{eq:align 1}) and (\ref{eq:align 2}), and $X_i\in\tilde{\X}_n$, define the function $f_i'\in\ell^1(\mathbb{Z}^d)$ as
+For $j_3$ and $f'\in L_1(\mathbb{Z}^d)$ satisfying (\ref{eq:align 1}) and (\ref{eq:align 2}), and $X_i\in\tilde{\X}_n$, define the function $f_i'\in L_1(\mathbb{Z}^d)$ as

 In view of assertion (\ref{eq:ancestor dist}) , the set $\{x:\|x-X_i\|_\infty \le 2c_L\cdot 2^{-j_3}\}$ contains all the ancestors of $X_i$ that belong to the layers $\cup_{j=j_3}^{j_2-1}\tilde{\N}_j$.